New Module for September 2018: 'Figuratively Speaking'

 - “A third man which we might not want to recognise” Gormley.

-Listening to Ian McKewan’s vivid description of visiting Antony Gormley’s commission for the Perth Festival at Lake Ballard is haunting.
+Listen to Ian McKewan’s vivid description of visiting Antony Gormley’s commission for the Perth Festival at Lake Ballard.
 He describes the experience as life changing.
 See http://lakeballard.com/ It’s awesome!

 Inside Australia: A commission for the Perth International Festival.
 2003